easistent/2linesads/README.md

 Installation
 ------------

+### Requirements
+* PHP 4+
+* MySQL 4+ with Innodb support enabled

-1. Create a DB and import the file 2linesads.sql into it.
+1. Create a mysql database and import the file 2linesads.sql into it.
 2. Put your ads in the table 2linesads.
 There is no admin for editing data, just a very crude one for viewing stats.
 3. In the part of the page you want to insert the ads, put a div with the id "body_content", so the javascript will know where to look.
 4. At the end of your HTML, before the body, put this code: